 (7) Changing a designated representative or alternate designated representative.
-The designated representative or alternate designated representative identified in a complete certificate of representation under this section for a facility or supplier received by ecology may be changed at any time upon receipt by ecology of another later signed, complete certificate of representation under this section for the facility or supplier.
-Notwithstanding any such change, all representations, actions, inactions, and submissions by the previous designated representative or the previous alternate designated representative of the facility or supplier before the time and date when ecology receives such later signed certificate of representation must be binding on the new designated representative and the owners and operators of the facility or supplier.
+The designated representative or alternate designated representative identified in a complete certificate of representation under this section for a reporter received by ecology may be changed at any time upon receipt by ecology of another later signed, complete certificate of representation under this section for the reporter.
+Notwithstanding any such change, all representations, actions, inactions, and submissions by the previous designated representative or the previous alternate designated representative of the reporter before the time and date when ecology receives such later signed certificate of representation must be binding on the new designated representative and the owners and operators of the reporter.

 (8) Changes in owners and operators.
-In the event an owner or operator of the facility or supplier is not included in the list of owners and operators in the certificate of representation under this section for the facility or supplier, such owner or operator must be deemed to be subject to and bound by the certificate of representation, the representations, actions, inactions, and submissions of the designated representative and any alternate designated representative of the facility or supplier, as if the owner or operator were included in such list.
-Within ninety days after any change in the owners and operators of the facility or supplier (including the addition of a new owner or operator), the designated representative or any alternate designated representative must submit a certificate of representation that is complete under this section except that such list must be amended to reflect the change.
-If the designated representative or alternate designated representative determines at any time that an owner or operator of the facility or supplier is not included in such list and such exclusion is not the result of a change in the owners and operators, the designated representative or any alternate designated representative must submit, within ninety days of making such determination, a certificate of representation that is complete under this section except that such list must be amended to include such owner or operator.
+In the event an owner or operator of the reporter is not included in the list of owners and operators in the certificate of representation under this section for the reporter, such owner or operator must be deemed to be subject to and bound by the certificate of representation, the representations, actions, inactions, and submissions of the designated representative and any alternate designated representative of the reporter, as if the owner or operator were included in such list.
+Within ninety days after any change in the owners and operators of the reporter (including the addition of a new owner or operator), the designated representative or any alternate designated representative must submit a certificate of representation that is complete under this section except that such list must be amended to reflect the change.
+If the designated representative or alternate designated representative determines at any time that an owner or operator of the reporter is not included in such list and such exclusion is not the result of a change in the owners and operators, the designated representative or any alternate designated representative must submit, within ninety days of making such determination, a certificate of representation that is complete under this section except that such list must be amended to include such owner or operator.

 (9) Certificate of representation.
 A certificate of representation shall be complete if it includes the following elements in a format prescribed by ecology in accordance with this section:

-(a) Identification of the facility or supplier for which the certificate of representation is submitted.
+(a) Identification of the reporter for which the certificate of representation is submitted.

 (b) The name, organization name (company affiliation-employer), address, email address (if any), telephone number, and facsimile transmission number (if any) of the designated representative and any alternate designated representative.

-(c) A list of the owners and operators of the facility or supplier identified in (a) of this subsection, provided that, if the list includes the operators of the facility or supplier and the owners with control of the facility or supplier, the failure to include any other owners must not make the certificate of representation incomplete.
+(c) A list of the owners and operators of the reporter identified in (a) of this subsection, provided that, if the list includes the operators of the reporter and the owners with control of the reporter, the failure to include any other owners must not make the certificate of representation incomplete.

 (d) The following certification statements by the designated representative and any alternate designated representative:

-(i) "I certify that I was selected as the designated representative or alternate designated representative, as applicable, by an agreement binding on the owners and operators of the facility or binding on the supplier, as applicable."
+(i) "I certify that I was selected as the designated representative or alternate designated representative, as applicable, by an agreement binding on the owners and operators of the facility, supplier, or electric power entity, as applicable."

-(ii) "I certify that I have all the necessary authority to carry out my duties and responsibilities under chapter 173-441 WAC on behalf of the owners and operators of the facility and on behalf of suppliers, as applicable, and that each such owner and operator must be fully bound by my representations, actions, inactions, or submissions."
+(ii) "I certify that I have all the necessary authority to carry out my duties and responsibilities under chapter 173-441 WAC on behalf of the owners and operators of the facility, supplier, or electric power entity, as applicable, and that each such owner and operator must be fully bound by my representations, actions, inactions, or submissions."